Japan Banks and Money

 Most ATMs are NOT 24-hour in Japan, generally closing at 7pm on weekdays and 5pm on weekends and public holidays.

-Citibank Japan has 24 hour ATMs in Tokyo, Osaka,
+Citibank Japan (which became SMBC Trust Bank in 2015) has 24 hour ATMs in Tokyo, Osaka,

 Kyoto, Kobe, Saitama, Nagoya and Yokohama and other large cities, where you can use a Citibank card issued in your country to access your money.

 ATM charges usually differ by time of day and whether it is a weekday, a weekend, or a public holiday.
 Most banks have tie-ups with other banks allowing transactions to be made a each others' ATMs, but for a higher fee.
 High street bank card transactions can often be made using convenience store and post office (i.e. Yūcho Bank) ATMs, but for a higher fee.
 Convenience store ATMs can also be used for Japan-issued credit cards.